google/zetasql/docs/functions-and-operators.md

 +   `json_string_expr`: A JSON-formatted string.
 For example:

     ```
-    '{"class" : {"students" : [{"name" : "Jane"}]}}'
+    '{"class": {"students": [{"name": "Jane"}]}}'
     ```
 +   `wide_number_mode`: Optional mandatory-named argument that determines how to handle numbers that cannot be stored in a `JSON` value without the loss of precision.
 If used, `wide_number_mode` must include one of these values:

-    +   `exact`: Only accept numbers that can be stored without loss of precision.
+    +   `exact` (default): Only accept numbers that can be stored without loss of precision.
 If a number that cannot be stored without loss of precision is encountered, the function throws an error.
     +   `round`: If a number that cannot be stored without loss of precision is encountered, attempt to round it to a number that can be stored without loss of precision.
 If the number cannot be rounded, the function throws an error.

-    If `wide_number_mode` is not used, the function implicitly includes `wide_number_mode=>'exact'`.
     If a number appears in a JSON object or array, the `wide_number_mode` argument is applied to the number in the object or array.

 Numbers from the following domains can be stored in JSON without loss of
 precision: